 An Israeli soldier sees a severely wounded Palestinian attacker lying on the ground, approaches him, and shoots him in the head at point-blank range.
 He is applauded by most Israelis.

 These are not “normal” actions even in a guerrilla war.
 They are the manifestations of bottomless hatred, a hatred so terrible that it overcomes all norms of humanity.

 This was not always so.
-A few days after the 1967 war, in which Israel conquered East Jerusalem, the West Bank and the Gaza Strip, I traveled alone though the newly occupied territories.
-I was welcomed almost everywhere, people were eager to sell me their goods, tell me their stories.
+A few days after the 1967 war, in which Israel conquered East Jerusalem, the West Bank, and the Gaza Strip, I traveled alone through the newly occupied territories.
+I was welcomed almost everywhere, people were eager to sell me their goods, and tell me their stories.
 They were curious about the Israelis, much as we were curious about them.